Public Transportation to/from Harvard T.H. Chan School of Public Health

 - Bus: The 39 bus drops off on Huntington Ave directly in front of the school.
 The campus is also within a short walk of the 8, 19, 60, 65 and 66 bus lines.

+Bicycles are not allowed in the School’s buildings.
 Register your bicycle online through the Harvard-Longwood Parking Office and park it in one of the Harvard Chan School bicycle cages.
+Students, faculty, and staff should register their bicycles with the HMS Commuter Service and Parking Office.

 Driving Directions to Harvard Chan can be found online.
 Parking is very limited and can be purchased from area garages for daily or monthly rates.
-Street parking with 2 hour meters is available on Huntington Ave.
+Street parking with 2-hour meters is available on Huntington Ave.
+Use of public transportation is strongly advised.
+There is no parking available to Harvard Chan School students on campus.

 The Amtrak Downeaster is your car-free connection from Brunswick, Maine to Boston, Massachusetts and points in between.
 Shop at the world famous L.L.
 Bean in Freeport.
 Stroll through historic New Hampshire cities.
 Take in the endless array of entertainment in downtown Boston.